Touched by an Angel: How I Borrowed $120,000 in Cash on a Freezing December Night

 A week later, $130,000 in cash was wired into my bank account.
 I filled a backpack with cash, jumped on a plane, flew to Philadelphia, drove to Atlantic City, and then played Santa Claus until every last poker player was re-paid with cash in full.
 I even got lucky and managed to track down Surinder, who was visiting Las Vegas.

-This amazing tale began with notion of finding out who your friends really are when in a time of crisis.
-I came to discover I had fewer friends that I expected in people that I thought I could count on.
+This amazing tale began with the notion of finding out who your friends really are when in a time of crisis.
+I came to discover I had fewer friends than I expected in people that I thought I could count on.
 I also came to realize I had friends in places that I didn’t realize.

 For one fleeting instant, I even came to believe in angels.